rezeile/fightcamp-take-home-challenge/src/README.md

 Finally, I removed the `&-item-inner` because a fixed 270px width is no longer needed.

 ## 2. Mobile Package Centering [easy]

+In order to center align the element, I added an `align-items: center` property to the parent of the blocks, `packages-container`.
+In addition so that all the package blocks are of equal width I added a `min-width: 366px` property when the window is resized between `500-959` pixels.

 ## 3. Included Items [easy]